T

 Destination-specific money tips

-• Contactless payment is king; most places accept cards, even for small purchases.
+• Contactless payment is king; most places prefer it over cash.
 Ensure your card has no foreign transaction fees.

 • Avoid using standalone ATMs in tourist shops or convenience stores, as they often charge high fees.
-Stick to bank-affiliated ATMs.
+Use bank-affiliated ATMs.

-• Service charges are often included in restaurant bills; check your receipt before tipping extra.
+• Service charge is often automatically added to restaurant bills; check your receipt carefully before tipping extra.